-offshore marine site (either alone or in combination with other plans or projects); and (b) is not directly connected with or necessary to the management of that site" then the competent authority must "...make an appropriate assessment of the implications of the plan or project for that site in view of that site's conservation objectives" before the plan is given effect.
+Regulation 63 of the Conservation of Habitats and Species Regulations 2017 (the 'Habitats Regulations') states that if a plan or project is "(a) is likely to have a significant effect on a European site1 or a European offshore marine site2 (either alone or in combination with other plans or projects); and (b) is not directly connected with or necessary to the management of that site" then the competent authority must "...make an appropriate assessment of the implications of the plan or project for that site in view of that site's conservation objectives" before the plan is given effect.

-The process by which Regulation 63 is met is known as Habitats Regulations Assessment (HRA).
+The process by which Regulation 63 is met is known as Habitats Regulations Assessment (HRA)3.
 An HRA determines whether there will be any 'likely significant effects' (LSE) on any European site as a result of a plan's implementation (either on its own or 'in combination' with other plans or projects) and, if so, whether these effects will result in any adverse effects on the site's integrity.
 UU has a statutory duty to prepare its WRMP and is therefore the Competent Authority for any HRA.

 UU commissioned Amec Foster Wheeler Environment and Infrastructure UK Ltd (Amec Foster Wheeler, now Wood) to undertake the data collection and interpretation required to support HRA of its WRMP for the period 2020 to 2045, and to determine whether any aspects of the WRMP (alone or in-combination) could have significant or significant adverse effects on the integrity of any European sites.
-The HRA process (as applied to the WRMP) includes the following steps:
+The HRA process (as applied to the WRMP) included the following steps:

 - i.
 An initial review of the Feasible Options, to assist UU's selection of Preferred Options. - ii.
-A formal assessment of the Preferred Options, comprising screening and (where necessary) an 'appropriate assessment', which accompanies the Preferred Options consultation (earlier versions of this report). - iii.
-A formal assessment of the post-consultation revised Preferred Options, which form the Revised Draft WRMP and which would be intended for adoption (this report).
+A formal assessment of the Preferred Options, comprising screening and (where necessary) an 'appropriate assessment', which accompanied the Preferred Options consultation. - iii.
+A formal assessment of the post-consultation revised Preferred Options, which form the Revised Draft WRMP and which would be intended for adoption. - iv.
+A formal assessment of the Final WRMP following SoS review (this report).